dimforge/ncollide/contact_determination/index.md

 ## Large scale contact determination
 While detecting contacts between only two objects might be useful, we are often interested to work with complex scenes involving thousands of objects that may move.
-Iterating though each pair of object and testing each of them for intersection is a $$O(n^2)$$ process which is not practicable in real-time.
+Iterating through each pair of object and testing each of them for intersection is a $$O(n^2)$$ process which is not practicable in real-time.

 To avoid this, the collision detection pipeline is usually decomposed into two
 steps: the [broad phase](../contact_determination/broad_phase.html) and the [narrow phase](../contact_determination/narrow_phase.html).
-The first one is aware of the position of every object (i.e. not only two) so it can uses spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs.
+The first one is aware of the position of every object (i.e. not only two) so it can use spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs.
 The second phase iterates on all those pairs and performs the exact contact determination.
 Note that the two objects